timogilvie/EIPs/EIPS/EIP-fungible-staking-pool-standard.md

 #### rewardsDelay - Is this fixed??
 Do we want it?
+- Should this be bondingDelay?
+Should it return a block number or time?
 Returns the number of blocks before a staked token earns rewards - e.g. `10`.

 ***Notes***